Micheline Montreuil: Legal fights

-Anyway, on May 13, 1998, Helene Montreuil decided to live only as a woman under the name «Micheline Montreuil».

 In 1998, the National Bank of Canada refused to hire Micheline Montreuil.
 In a judgment given on February 5, 2004, the Canadian Human Rights Tribunal ruled that the National Bank of Canada had discriminated against her on the basis of her gender identity, despite the bank attributing it to over-qualification.

 Few years later, in a judgment given on November 20, 2007, the Canadian Human Rights Tribunal ruled that the Canadian Forces Grievance Board had discriminated against her on the basis of her gender identity.

-Since September 9, 2016, she uses only the name «Helene Montreuil».